CTTC/Greedy-Algorithm--Distinct-Summands/README.md

 # Greedy-Algorithm--Distinct-Summands
+This is a simple application where greedy algorithm makes the code run very efficiently.
 Use greedy algorithm to represent a given positive integer n as a sum of as many pairwise distinct positive integers as possible.
-The code is efficient to very large number as well.
+The code is efficient to very large number.
 Several examples are shown below.
 <p>
 ``` 8 = 1 + 2 + 5 ```